Oliviavalen/thepipeline/README.md

 # Everything You May Want to Know (that I can publicly post)

+🔔
+- **9.18 @ EVENING UPDATE:** If you have messaged me on Session and I have not responded.
+Send it again.
+- Catching up on messages.
+Will get back in touch with everyone as I can.
+Reminder: I do not ghost.
+- Take this time to **LIKE all my posts on my Reddit profile page**, and the one that led you to me.
+I need Reddit karma to keep from getting deleted.
+- I do not have time to check to see if upvoted all my posts.
+We're all adults and our word is our bond.
+I can count the "likes."
+- If I see you have *not* upvoted the posts, you will be exiled from this project forever.
+- Give me the same respect that I am giving you, and **reciprocate** the energetic investment into you and this project.
+- We will not be using this place for PSAs forever.
+Thanks to everyone who is giving their full cooperation to make this work.
+Good sub.
+- **If I give you a task or assignment, your job is to do it.
+If there's an obstacle, figure it out.
+That's why I specified gamers and system thinkers.
+You're here because you can troubleshoot on your own and I cannot waste me energy holding your hand on basic tasks.
+Your job is to get it done or get out.
+As much as I like to answer questions, it's a courtesy.
+You don't need to understand how my system works to follow it.
+If you can't follow simple instructions--leave.**
+- Created new OPEN Tasks file.

+#

 *Some of this is repetitive, but reddit mods are nosey and I don't want there to be confusion about what this is (free but with strict caveats).